 - Choose mesh or open feeder styles that will dry out quickly if seed gets damp, and use baffles or covers to keep seed from getting soaked in summer rainstorms.

 - Decrease the quantities of millet or cracked corn to attract a greater variety of birds instead of just house sparrows, European starlings and brown-headed cowbirds.

-- Keep cats indoors to protect ground feeding birds and immature fledglings just out of the nest.
+- Keep cats indoors and take steps to discourage feral cats in your yard to protect ground feeding birds and immature fledglings just out of the nest.

 - Protect birds from window strikes by positioning feeders correctly and using anti-reflective techniques to make windows more visible.

 - Add a bird bath for a fresh water source that will attract not only feeding birds, but also species that need water but do not frequently visit feeders.